 The Modified High School Program is designed to meet the learning and behavioral needs of students with varying abilities.
 The curriculum balances transitional and prevocational skills training, functional academics and New York State Common Core Learning standards Instruction is aligned to the Career Development and Occupational Studies (CDOS) standards and leads to a Skills and Achievement Commencement Credential (SACC).

 The Skills Enrichment Program offers a daily living skills curriculum with a functional academic base to develop job skills.
 Instruction is aligned to the Career Development and Occupational Studies (CDOS) standards and leads to a Skills and Achievement Commencement Credential (SACC).
 Students participate in non-paid internships at public and non-profit facilities and agencies, such as hospitals, offices, parks and small businesses supervised by Nassau BOCES staff and on-site personnel to learn a variety of entry level skills.

-The Center for Community Adjustment's (CCA) mission is to provide specially designed instruction to meet the unique social-emotional, academic, behavioral, and transitional needs of each of our students.Through a collaborative process among students, staff, families, school districts, and outside agencies, CCA maintains a safe and supportive learning community that allows students in all three programs to become productive, functional, and independent members of society.
+CCA’s behavior support program encourages positive choices, recognizes student achievement and supports the school mission to provide specially designed instruction to meet the social-emotional, academic, behavioral and transitional needs of students.Through a collaborative process among students, staff, families, school districts and outside agencies, CCA maintains a safe and supportive learning community enabling students to become productive, functional and independent members of society.